stflavian/Dokoka/README.md

-# dokoka
+# Dokoka

-A Julia script for approximating the optimal configuration of anions and cations in ionic liquids.
+A software for creating conformations of molecules.